debops/debops/docs/introduction/quick-start.rst

 a package manager, however you can set one up using either a Docker container or a Vagrant virtual machine and execute Ansible commands from there.

-The Ansible Controller can also be managed by DebOps as long, as it's based on a compatible operating system, ie. Debian or Ubuntu.
+The Ansible Controller can also be managed by DebOps as long as it's based on a compatible operating system, ie. Debian or Ubuntu.
 A suitable configuration to do so will be automatically generated for you in the :file:`~/src/controller/` directory located on the container/VM.